Kosciusko County, Indiana

 Survey Area IN085 Indiana

 The dominant drainage class is Well drained and the dominant hydrologic group is B/D (varies with drainage).
+The most common soil order is Alfisols — moderately leached forest soils with a clay-enriched subsoil.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Kosciusko County, Indiana.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic